charles-os/news/README.md

 ## Authors Other Works

 <a href = 'https://munyiwamwangi.github.io/Quotes-App/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.
+<a href = 'https://munyiwamwangi.github.io/Quotes-App/'> - Quotes App: An app that allows users to create, delete and vote for their favourite quotes.

 ## Contacts